3DFin/3DFin_CC_Tutorial/Readme.md

 ### Modify cloth resolution to improve results

 *This case covers a simple modification to Basic parameter "cloth resolution", which may improve substantially the results obtained with 3DFin.
-It also showcases a way to quickly assess visually the results by using the scalar field "dist_to_axis".*
+It also showcases a way to quickly assess visually the results by using the scalar field "dist_axes".*

 We will use a different dataset for this demonstration, which you can access here: